levonk/interview-data-engineer/README.md

 15. This project is to be maintained in a **team environment** use techniques that are conducive to it.

 ## Next steps
 Your recruiter will contact you with the next steps.
+We're also always interested in feedback, so please let your recruiter know if you have any thoughts regarding the process or the question.
 Thanks for your continued interest in joining us!